clngo/ColorfulSpeech/README.md

 - **Broken PyTorch install** — `torch._C` module error on first run required a full reinstall with the CPU-only wheel
 - **Hue wrapping** — naively averaging hue angles breaks at the 0°/360° boundary.
 Solved using circular mean via `atan2(sin, cos)`
 - **Color ambiguity** — red means both love and anger.
 Resolved by using all three VAD dimensions: valence sets brightness, so anger (negative) produces dark red and love (positive) produces bright red
-- **HuggingFace Spaces auth** — git credential caching blocked pushes; resolved by embedding the token directly in the remote URL

 ## Accomplishments that we're proud of